agnsal/SalutariDiscreteLogProblemSolver/README.md

 It works if n is a prime (n = p) and if n is the product of two primes (n = p1 * p2).

 ### Demonstration: Case 1) n is a prime (n = p):
-Then a is invertible (mod n), so the Algoritm works.
+n is a prime number, so n is coprime with a, then a is invertible (mod n).

   a<sup>x</sup> = b<sub>0</sub> (mod n)